n0remac/CamCam/README.md

 If you only want the overlay without the OpenCV component you don't actually need any of the requirements.

 ## Dummy cam
 I used a great kernal module called v4l2loopback.
-It's setup and use is well documented here https://github.com/umlaeute/v4l2loopback.
+Its setup and use is well documented here https://github.com/umlaeute/v4l2loopback.

 If you are on Windows or Mac the only option I came up with is to stream to VLC then pick that up with OBS and send it to OBS Virtualcam.
 Ooof.
 You best bet would be to install Linux then uninstall Windows (or just use virtualbox).

 ## FFMpeg
 The basic install of FFMpeg can handle the overlay, but if you want to change the position of your overlay while the script is running you will need to compile FFMpeg with zmq.
 This was the hardest part for me to figure out.
 You will need to have `make` installed.
 If you use FFMpeg for other things be careful here.
-By doing this I lost some of the libraries that my default version of FFMpeg came with and needed to remake it.
+By doing this I lost some of the libraries that my default version of FFMpeg came with and needed to remake it again.

-What you need to do is download the source code from here https://ffmpeg.org/download.html or run:<br>
+To compile from source download it from github:<br>
 `git clone https://git.ffmpeg.org/ffmpeg.git ffmpeg`

 Enter the ffmpeg directory.